 Kim is a lifelong Crawford County resident who graduated from Meadville Area Senior High School.
 Kim has worked at Cressman Erde Ferguson since 2014 and attended law school during that time, graduating from the first ABA-approved hybrid in-person and online law school.
 During her time in law school, Kim successfully won her class moot court competition and completed specialized study in the area of special needs planning.

 When not practicing law, Kim lives in Conneautville with her husband, Paul, and the dogs they take pride in rescuing from local animal shelters.
-She also takes pride in the fact that all household members--human and canine--are Steelers fans.
+She is a 2020-21 participant in the Leadership Meadville program sponsored by the Meadville-Western Crawford County Chamber of Commerce.
+She is a board member for Junior Achievement of Crawford County.